NO ADMISSION TO THE PROGRAMME IN 2024!

 School of Humanities

-Baltic Film, Media, Arts and Communication School
+Baltic Film, Media and Arts School